spelljammr/liri-bot/README.md

 * Plot synopsis
 * Actors

-*If no movie is specified, it will default to "Bad Santa"*
+*If no movie is specified, it will default to "Bad Santa".*

 ### **Find a song using text from a file**